JesseTG/melonds-ds/README.md

   and for their help on Discord.
-- The [libretro team][libretro] for making a great app, for their help on Discord, and for fixing bugs in RetroArch that affected melonDS DS.
+- The [libretro team][libretro] for making a great app, for their help on Discord, and for fixing RetroArch bugs that affected melonDS DS.
 - Everyone who's ever reported a bug, for their role in ensuring a polished product.
 - Nintendo, for all the memories.